The page for smartphones is this place

 Group companies must report to the Company regarding the risk conditions and their management on a regular and as-needed basis so that the holding company can provide guidance and advice as necessary.

-As shown by the figure below, we have formed risk management divisions by risk category within the Company for managing each type of risk on a Group-wide basis.
+Under the Management Committee and various other committees, we have formed risk management divisions by risk category within the Company to manage each type of risk on a Groupwide basis.

 Group Risk Management System